Do unlimited credit cards exist?

 - Convenience of having no preset limit on your spending

-- Extensive rewards program, with points redeemable for many items and services
+- Extensive rewards program, with points redeemable for many goods and services

-- Potential to save some money through use of complimentary card services such as a concierge service and insurance benefits
+- Potential to save some money through use of card features such as a complimentary concierge service, airport lounge access and insurance benefits.

 Cons